-Associate of Science in Administration of Justice - Corrections - Not for Transfer (AS)
+Associate of Science in Administration of Justice - Corrections (AS)

-This degree prepares students for entry-level employment and/or potential further study in the field of Administration of Justice-Corrections through the study of theoretical, philosophical, and practical applications of topics related to corrections.
-Students will acquire skills allowing for beginning paraprofessional or professional employment in criminal justice.
+This degree prepares students for entry-level employment in the field of Administration of Justice -Corrections through the study of sentencing, jails, prisons and community corrections.
+Students will acquire skills in theoretical, philosophical, and practical applications of topics related to corrections and will acquire skills appropriate for beginning paraprofessional or professional employment in criminal justice.

 - Analyze ethical dilemmas encountered in the corrections and law enforcement fields and identify the correct ethical choice.